-- During the seven-week training period, you will be required to wear Khaki-colored pants and a white t-shirt under a navy vest.
+- During the training period, you will be required to wear Khaki-colored pants and a white t-shirt under a navy vest.
 You will learn "hands on" the tasks of a Teen Volunteer when paired with another teen who will teach you the various responsibilities.

-- Following the seven-week probationary period, a written test will be given to ensure competency in all service areas.
+- Following the eight shift probationary period, a written test will be given to ensure competency in all service areas.

 - Upon successful completion of the exam, you will be accepted as a full-fledged Teen Volunteer and receive a navy polo to complete the uniform.

 - Individuals involved in extracurricular activities are allowed a three-month Leave of Absence (LOA) during which time they will be excused from their shift.
 A LOA form must be filled out and returned to the Teen Volunteer Coordinator.
-A LOA cannot be taken until completion of the seven weeks of "hands-on" training.
+A LOA cannot be taken until completion of the probationary period.

 Methodist Jennie Edmundson Hospital Volunteer Services Department